iterative/gto/README.md

 * Act on new versions and promotions in CI
 * [WIP] Add enrichments that will add more information about the artifacts

+To turn your repo into an artifact registry, you only need to `pip install` this package.
+Indexing, versioning and promoting are done with Git using files, commits, tags and branches.
+To use the artifact registry, you also need this package only (but if your artifacts are stored somewhere outside the repo or with DVC, e.g. in `s3://` or in DVC cache, you'll need DVC or aws CLI).

+There are two types of artifacts in GTO:
+1. Files/folders that are committed to the repo.
+When you register a new version or promote it to env, Git guarantees that it's immutable.
+You can return to your repo a year later and be able to get 100% the same artifact by providing the same version.
+2. `Virtual` artifacts.
+This could be an external path, e.g. `s3://mybucket/myfile` or a local path if the file wasn't committed (as in case with DVC).
+In this case GTO can't pin the current physical state of the artifact and guarantee it's immutability.
+If `s3://mybucket/myfile` changes, you won't have any way neither retrieve, nor understand it's different now than it was before when you registered that artifact version.

+In future versions, we will add enrichments (useful information other tools like DVC and MLEM can provide about the artifacts).
+This will allow treating files versioned with DVC and DVC PL outputs as usual artifacts instead `virtual` ones.

 ## Configuration

 You can write configuration in `.gto` file in the root of your repo or use environment variables like this (note the `GTO_` prefix):